sumotoy/screenkeys/README.md

 Since many switches can be used I choosed to working with just one display buffer (64 bytes,512bits) that can be changed on the fly and sent to every LCD.
 For this reason the library has the main graphic methods that are common for every display and a child of the same library has the specific commands to inject code into display every display, this method give me also the ability to extend the display types easily.
 The LCD works in 'graphic' mode so text and graphic can be mixed.<br>
 Graphics methods works around a pixel engine that write directly into the buffer and have rotation and origin-change capabilities, this to have the maximum flexibility if you plan to put display in vertical or you turned it upside down.<br>
+Library has the ability to send Bitmap Graphics and use custom fonts of any type, Ill include a conversion utility in java for that.<br>

 <b>Experiments:</b><br>